JaKXz/jakxz/README.md

 👋🏽 hey, thanks for stopping by!
-Feel free to stop by [jasonkurian.dev](https://jasonkurian.dev) as well.
+I've got a more complete portfolio at [jasonkurian.dev](https://jasonkurian.dev) as well.